The Davis Center

 Begin by putting the headphones on without sound for a very short period of time and build up the length of time over a period of days.
 Initially redirect the child to some other task such as playing with a favorite toy.
 Staying away from computers and television while introducing and listening with headphones is very important.

 The type of headphone initially tried can be a Walkman headphone type.
 Eventually a circumaural headphone (one fitting over and around the ear) should be introduced.
 The headphones should also be of a very good quality.
 The testing earphones are tightly fitted headphones.
-The therapy headphones are not as tightly fitted.
+While Ms. Davis is no longer administering the various therapies, most therapy headphones are not as tightly fitted.
 Gradually build up the intensity of sound through the headphones.
 Initially for some children, the sound may seem too soft for the adult ear but that may be the only way for the child to withstand the headphones being on.
 On a scale of 1 to 10, before the DETP® never increase the sound to a level louder than a 3.

 WHAT IS AUDITORY INTEGRATION TRAINING (AIT)?